silentworks/thoughts/_posts/2015-08-27-lazy-loading-controller-action.md

 $app->get('/world', 'JohnnyFiveController:say');
 {% endhighlight %}

-This looks so much better, but you might ask where do I tell my `JohnnyFiveController` that `$template` should be passed into the `__construct` method, well we would have to state this elsewhere or our app would fail.
+This looks so much better, but you might ask where do I tell my `JohnnyFiveController` that `$container` should be passed into the `__construct` method, well we would have to state this elsewhere or our app would fail.
 We would now have to add our `JohnnyFiveController` into Slim's default Di container which is [Pimple](http://pimple.sensiolabs.org/).
 Meaning we would be defining what class the `JohnnyFiveController` string should be looking for in our container.
 To me this is tedious and time consuming and if someone was to make a mistake and reference a different class in the container pointing to the `JohnnyFiveController` string we would be giving wrong information.
 I am also growing less fond of this method because of the refactoring issues mentioned above.

 ### A Factory for all